What We Do

 Parents are a critical component, Not an afterthought.

-Young people consistently say parents most influence their decisions about sex.
+Teens consistently say parents most influence their decisions about sex.
 At the same time, parents underestimate their own influence and overestimate the influence of peers and the media.

 Talk’s educational model underscores the important role both parents and educators have to play and encourages parents to convey their beliefs and values to guide teens’ decision making.